World Trade Center station (PATH): Original PATH station

 The station sustained minor damage during the 1993 World Trade Center bombing; a section of ceiling in the station collapsed and trapped dozens.
 Within a week, the Port Authority was able to resume PATH service to the World Trade Center.

 The station was closed on September 11, 2001, after American Airlines Flight 11 hit the North Tower of the World Trade Center at 8:46 a.m..
 In the minutes afterward, three PATH trains pulled into the station.
 One had arrived from Newark and two others from Hoboken.
 The first Hoboken train turned around without stopping, not letting off passengers or opening any doors.
 The second Hoboken train arrived on track 3 at 8:52 a.m. and was ordered to be evacuated, employees included; the train never left the World Trade Center complex and was found during the 9/11 recovery process.
 Two lightly damaged cars from that train were subsequently sent to museums.
 A train from Newark came into the terminal at 8:55 a.m. and stopped only to pick up passengers.
 After United Airlines Flight 175 hit the South Tower at 9:03 a.m., dispatchers ordered the closure of the Exchange Place and World Trade Center stations; the former was closed due to severe water damage.
-A fourth train was sent to the station at 9:10 a.m. to pick up a dozen PATH employees and a homeless individual, leaving the station empty.
-The station was subsequently destroyed during the collapse of the World Trade Center.
+A fourth train was sent to the station at 9:10 a.m. to pick up a dozen PATH employees and a homeless individual.
+Once that train evacuated the remaining people, the station was empty, and was subsequently destroyed during the collapse of the World Trade Center.